Daniel Sorensen: Personal life

 Sorensen was raised by his parents, Kory and Roxann Sorensen, in Grand Terrace, California.
 He served a 2-year mission for the Church of Jesus Christ of Latter-day Saints in San Jose, Costa Rica.
 He has a sister named Emily and four brothers named Trevan, Bryan, Cody, and Brad.
-His older brother, Brad Sorensen, played college football at Southern Utah.
+His older brother, Brad Sorensen, played college football for the 2013 Southern Utah Thunderbirds.